 Clair is proud of her record of giving clients the best possible professional advice and cherishes the accolades she regularly receives from clients.
 Clair’s aim is always to win the highest possible compensation in the shortest time possible.

 In her spare time Clair spends as much time as possible with her husband and sons and enjoys fell walking in the Lake District.

 Clair's case experience

-- Secured £250,000 compensation for a client who developed discitis, a permanent disability, which was the result of delay of diagnosis of cauda equina syndrome and a surgery gone wrong.
-The hospital denied liability but compensation was eventually settled.
+- Secured a £250,000 compensation settlement, despite the hospital denying liability, for a client who developed discitis, a permanent disability, as a result of delay of diagnosis of cauda equina syndrome and a surgery gone wrong.

-- Secured £48,000 settlement for multiple claims after a baby boy of one of Clair's clients died when the midwife failed to monitor the unborn baby's heartrate during labour when it would have shown abnormalities.
+- Secured £48,000 in compensation for a client whose baby died when the midwife failed to monitor the unborn baby's heartrate during labour, when it would have shown abnormalities.

 Clair is a member of the Law Society's clinical negligence panel which is testimony to her widely respected expertise and knowledge in her specialism.
 Clair is also a member of the medical negligence charity, AvMA (Action Against Medical Accidents), which provides free independent advice and support to people affected by medical accidents.